 The air that I breath soothes into my mind right after the excruciating immigration officer stamped my passport.
-Relieved by all the questions thrown at me about traveling solo on my first time to go out the country for 35 days.
+Relieved by all the questions thrown at me about traveling solo on my first time going out of the country for 35 days.
 Exactly 20 minutes of validating my documents with those unexpected questions, the immigration officer finally convinced that I was not a fraud.

 The experience Filipinos indulged every time one goes out of the country differ from one another.
 Thus, mine has a special case, not that I am a criminal, but, my marital status created some conflicting issues.